Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

 Hence the experience of feeling “love starved” as you enter adulthood.

-One aspect of authoritarian parenting that leads to emotional neglect is the lack of emotional awareness.
+One aspect of authoritarian parenting that sets the stage for emotional neglect is the lack of a parent’s emotional attunement to their child.

 High Expectations with Little Support

-However, this often comes without much in the way of emotional support or guidance, making children feel like they’re constantly falling short.
+However, this often comes without much emotional support or guidance, which can make kids feel like they’re constantly falling short.

-And children may even feel like their parent’s love and attention is contingent on them meeting these stringent standards.
+It can also make it feel like their parent’s love and attention is contingent on meeting those standards.

 Minimal Positive Reinforcement